 sole to switch from auto mode to manual mode.
-The "AUTO" indicator light in the combination meter will go off.
-Press the switch again to go back to auto mode.
-The "AUTO" indicator light in the combination meter will come on.
+The indicator light in the switch will come on, and the "AUTO" indicator light in the combination meter will go off.
+Press the switch again to go back to auto mode; the indicator light in the switch will go off, and the "AUTO" indicator light in the combination meter will come on.